Case No. 13-cr-20600 (E.D. Mich.)

 The Claims Facilitator cannot give you legal advice.Back To Top

-We don’t have specifics of what will happen at the Court hearing to be rescheduled by the Court but understand that the Judge wants to be provided an update on this restitution process at that time.
+We don’t have specifics of what will happen at the Court hearing rescheduled on November 17, 2017 at 3:00 p.m.
+CST but understand that the Judge wants to be provided an update on this restitution process at that time.
 Typically the hearings are open to the public and updates will be posted to the DOJ website for this case found here.Back To Top

 Getting More Information